dev-anasmohammed/CoreXPermission/README.md

 ## How to handle result

-You can handle result by using callbacks or interface
+You can handle result by using callback or interface

 [By Using Callbacks]